-A non-confidential version of the decisions on merger control is usually published in the Competition Authority's website.
+A non-confidential version of the decisions on merger control is usually published in the Competition Authority's website further to consultation with the notifying party.
 In more complex cases, the Authority has also made available non-confidential versions of certain documents in the file, such as economic reports.